jchurley95/react-styled-components-tutorial/README.md

 In the process, we also set things up in a way that is easy to write useful tests should we import the getStylingBasedOnCurrentState function into a test file.

 ### You can still create your "css" files with them
 For housekeeping purposes, you should probably create your styled components in a separate file, export them, then import them where needed.
-This allows you to create instances of that shared style component across your entire app, avoiding repeating yourself.
+This allows you to create instances of that shared styled component across your entire app, avoiding repeating yourself.
 Also, it makes your component file less crowded.
 I recommend doing this from the beginning rather than waiting for it to get crowded.

 My team created our own naming convention for files containing the styled components of our apps.
 We decided on calling them ComponentName.styled.js, where the .styled does not actually mean anything and just allows the the file to stand out in our file tree like a ".css" file would for that component.